UDN

 When the Jump to Higher LOD button is pressed, the system will be set to the next available higher static LOD than the current LOD setting.

-When the Add LOD button is pressed, the system will insert a new static LOD level at the current level setting on the slider bar.
+When the Add LOD before current button is pressed, the system will insert a new static LOD level before the currently loaded LOD.

 When the Jump Lower to LOD button is pressed, the system will be set to the next available lower static LOD than the current LOD setting.